-Only uninterested parties who are employees of the Charter School or who have signed data sharing agreements will handle enrollment data.
-The data will be kept on file at the Charter School, or in an electronic system maintained by the Charter School, in the event of the need for an audit.
-Data will be monitored by a member of the CWC LA Regional Support Office team (this position is currently the Director of Data and Compliance, but this is subject to change).
+Only uninterested parties who are employees of the Charter School or individuals or organizations with authorization will handle enrollment data.
+The data is kept on file at the Charter School, or in an electronic system maintained by the Charter School, in the event of the need for an audit.
+Data is monitored by a member of the CWC LA Regional Support Office team (this position is currently the Director of Data and Compliance, but this is subject to change).